 - Guest appearances on other podcasts

-Each of these is an investment with different levels of financial and time commitments.
-Be sure to weigh the strategic gains you want to make with the level of investment that video of live show performances requires.
+Each of these is an investment with different financial and time commitments.
+Be sure to weigh the strategic gains you want to make against the level of investment that video or live show performances require.

 Also, think about the way that you could monetize these extra features by putting them behind a paywall or offering them as benefits to those who subscribe or support the show.